clear-code/set-default-columns/README.md

       "locationCol"
     ].join(","));

-And, you'll rearrange default columns via `extensions.set-default-columns@clear-code.com.columns`.
+And, you'll rearrange default columns via `extensions.set-default-columns@clear-code.com.order`.
+The format of its value is same to `extensions.set-default-columns@clear-code.com.columns`.

 This is mainly designed for corporate-use.